Skip to content

 Next, decide how you'll measure your goal's success.
 Every good goal has clear success criteria, which helps relieve indecision and streamline movement from one task to the next.

-In our example, the B2B business owner might choose a metric, like sales outreach, and decide on a benchmark that seems reasonable.
+In our example, the B2B business owner might choose a measurable metric, like sales outreach, and decide on a benchmark that seems reasonable.

 Measurable